iheartdisraptor/dota2-clarity/README.md

 ---------------------

 If you don't already have an autoexec.cfg, installation is easy.
-Simply copy the contents of the dota/ folder to Steam/SteamApps/common/dota 2 beta/dota.
+Simply copy the cfg/ and scripts/ folders to Steam/SteamApps/common/dota 2 beta/dota/.
 This will install and enable the aliases and tutorials (the bindings and console variables will not be enabled by default; you should browse those and use the ones you like).

-If you do have an autoexec.cfg, copy the dota/cfg/clarity/ folder to Steam/SteamApps/common/dota 2 beta/dota/cfg and the dota/scripts/tutorial/
+If you do have an autoexec.cfg, copy the cfg/clarity/ folder to Steam/SteamApps/common/dota 2 beta/dota/cfg and the scripts/tutorial/
 folder to Steam/SteamApps/common/dota 2 beta/dota/scripts.
 Then add the
 following to your autoexec.cfg: